Trump pulling out all the stops to welcome Saudi crown prince for first White House visit since Khashoggi killing

 By Kevin Liptak, Kristen Holmes, Alayna Treene, CNN

-(CNN) — President Donald Trump is planning to receive Saudi Arabia’s powerful Crown Prince Mohammed bin Salman at the White House this week with all the trappings of a state visit, sources familiar with the matter said, including a welcome ceremony in the morning and a formal dinner in the evening.
+(CNN) — President Donald Trump is planning to receive Saudi Arabia’s powerful Crown Prince Mohammed bin Salman at the White House on Tuesday with all the trappings of a state visit, sources familiar with the matter said, including a welcome ceremony in the morning and a formal dinner in the evening.

 “We’re more than meeting,” Trump said late Friday as he flew to Florida for the weekend.
 “We’re honoring Saudi Arabia, the Crown Prince.”

-Note: This story has been updated on Monday with additional reporting.